yeonyy21/The_RAGDeepfakeDetector-/README.md

 # The_RAGDeepfakeDetector-
-A Hybrid RAG-based Forensic Framework for Deepfake Detection This project is a two-stage deepfake detection framework.
-It combines pixel-level analysis (Stage 1) with contextual, logic-based analysis (Stage 2) to produce a robust forensic report.
+🤖 Hybrid RAG-based Forensic Framework
+A two-stage deepfake detection framework that combines pixel-level analysis (Stage 1) with contextual, logic-based analysis (Stage 2).

-The system is designed to catch not only microscopic pixel artifacts but also macroscopic logical flaws (e.g., anatomical errors like 6 fingers), which simple detectors might miss.
+This system is designed to catch not only microscopic pixel artifacts but also macroscopic logical flaws (e.g., anatomical errors like 6 fingers) that simpler detectors might miss.

-How It Works
+⚙️ How It Works
-Stage 1: Pixel-Level Analysis (PixelDetector)
+🔬 Stage 1: Pixel-Level Analysis

-Models: MTCNN (for face detection) + XceptionNet (for classification).
+Models: MTCNN (Face Detection) + XceptionNet (Classification)

-Purpose: Analyzes the detected face for technical, pixel-level manipulation artifacts.
+Purpose: Scans the detected face for technical, pixel-level manipulation artifacts.

-Output: A Suspicion Score and a Grad-CAM heatmap for explainability.
+Output: A Suspicion Score & Grad-CAM heatmap.

-Stage 2: Contextual Analysis (RAGDeepfakeDetector)
+🧠 Stage 2: Contextual & RAG Analysis

-Models: BLIP (for image captioning) + LLaVA (for reasoning) + BGE (for embeddings).
+Models: BLIP (Captioning) + LLaVA (Reasoning) + BGE (Embeddings)

 Technique: RAG (Retrieval-Augmented Generation) with a FAISS-GPU vector index.